githubpartners/microsoft-learn/github/github-actions-ci/includes/2-github-actions-workflows-ci.md

 - Create a workflow from a template
 - Understand the GitHub Actions logs
-- Test against multiple targets
-- Separate build and test jobs
 - Save and access build artifacts
-- Automate labeling a PR on review
+- Automate reviews in GitHub using workflows
+- Use partial re-runs
+- Simplify using secrets with reusable workflows
+- Discover code scanning partner integrations

 ## Create a workflow from a template

 To create a workflow, you'll start by using a template.
 A template has common jobs and steps pre-configured for the particular type of automation you're implementing.
-If you're not familiar with workflows, jobs, and steps, check out the [Automate development tasks by using GitHub Actions](/learn/modules/github-actions-automate-tasks/) module.
+If you're not familiar with workflows, jobs, and steps, check out the [Automate development tasks by using GitHub Actions](https://learn.microsoft.com/en-us/training/modules/github-actions-automate-tasks/) module.

 On the main page of your repository, select the **Actions** tab to create a new workflow.
 You'll see that you can choose from many different templates.
-Two examples are the *Node.js* template, which does a clean install of node dependencies, builds the source code and runs tests across different versions of Node; and the *Python package* template, which installs Python dependencies and runs tests, including lint, across different versions of Python.
+Two examples are the *Node.js* template, which does a clean install of node dependencies, builds the source code, and runs tests across different versions of Node.
+The second example is the *Python package* template, which installs Python dependencies and runs tests, including lint, across different versions of Python.

 :::image type="content" source="../media/2-workflow-template.png" alt-text="GitHub Actions tab with the New Workflow button highlighted and the Node.js template selected." border="true":::